samvancart/fish-catch-forum/documentation/setup.md

 ```
 $ python3 -m venv venv
 ```
-The python virtual environment to which the project dependencies will be installed, is now ready.
+The python virtual environment to which the project dependencies will be installed is now ready.

 To activate on linux type: